belarbi2733/wirepius-radarr-sonarr/RaSoPle/README.md

 ```bash
 cd wirepius-radarr-sonarr/RaSoPle
 ```
-You need to choose between the media player service : Plex or Emby or Jellyfin.
+You need to choose between the media player service : Plex, Emby or Jellyfin.
 To start all services with Jellyfin for example :
 ```bash
 docker-compose -f docker-compose.yml -f docker-compose-jellyfin.yml up -d